neelamPatidar-415/PixxelHack-round-2/ReadMe.md

 - Encouraging good financial habits from an early age
 - Building confidence in financial decision-making
 - Preparing students for real-world financial challenges

-## *🏗 Installation & Setup*

-bash
-# Clone the repository
-git clone [your-repo-url]

-# Navigate to project directory
-cd finlit-portal

-# Open in your preferred code editor
-# Serve using a local web server (e.g., Live Server in VS Code)

 ## *🤝 Contributing*